m-buck/Bitcoin-Dashboard/README.md

 # Bitcoin-Dashboard
-A small app that fetches user-defined bitcoin wallet/price info and writes the info to an html dashboard.
+A small python app that fetches user-defined bitcoin wallet/price info and writes the info to an html dashboard.
 I run this app on a raspberry pi hooked up to a display in my kitchen where my kids use it to monitor bitcoin performance and their holdings.